jarviscanada/jarvis_data_eng_BarbodRouzbahani/linux_sql/README.md

 # :penguin: Introduction :penguin:
-The purpose of this project is to gather hardware and usage information of a linux system and store them in an RDBMS database.
-This is built for recource planning purposes, for the teams who wish to manage their recources for further changes to their systems.
+The purpose of this project is to gather hardware and usage information of a Linux system and store them in an RDBMS database.
+This is built for resource planning purposes, for the teams who wish to manage their resources for further changes to their systems.
 Technologies used in this project are Google Cloud, Git, bash, Docker, and PSQL.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------